PolinaPolskaia/profitable-app-profiles/README.md

 In this project, I analyzed data about the App Store and Google Play mobile apps with the goal of recommending an app profile that can be profitable for both markets.

-In this project, I went through this data science workflow:
+Project workflow:

-* Started by clarifying the goal of our project.
+* Clarifying the goal of our project
-* Collected relevant data.
+* Collecting relevant data
-* Cleaned the data to prepare it for analysis.
+* Cleaning the data to prepare it for analysis
-* Analyzed the cleaned data.
+* Analyzing the cleaned data
-* Made a recommendation based on the data.
+* Making a recommendation based on the data.